zotiquestgames/frontier-beyond-sol/01_introduction.md

 # What is Frontier: Beyond Sol

-_Frontier: Beyond Sol_ (FBS) is a roleplaying game in which you will define an imagined space bounded by rules.
+_Frontier: Beyond Sol_ is a roleplaying game in which you will define an imagined space bounded by rules.
 Actions and events occur through procedure-driven player interaction.
 This facilitates an emergent shared narrative.

 Put plainly, players will assume the roles of characters in a fictional setting.
 The characters will act according to the rules of the game that will guarantee their success or failure.
 The outcome of actions will have an effect on the narrative that emerges.

-A game of FBS takes place as a conversation between the Referee and the other players.
+A game of _Frontier: Beyond Sol_ takes place as a conversation between the Referee and the other players.

 - The Referee sets up the situation, describes the environment and setting, moves the dialogue and actions of the Non-Playing Characters.
 - The Players move in the imagined space of the game through their Playing Character, describing their actions and narrating their conversations.
 It is up to each player to decide whether to act out their Character or play them impersonally.
 Players should also ask questions of clarification to the Referee.